-If you’re riding on uneven surfaces, your unit may start beeping as a warning sign.
-A very rough surface tilts the board by over 15 degrees forward or backward, which can impact your balance.
+If riding on uneven surfaces, your unit may start beeping as a warning sign.
+A rough surface tilts the board by over 15 degrees forward or backward, impacting your balance.

 Without the right balance, you’re at a higher risk of falling down and potentially hurting yourself.
 However, you can quickly solve this problem by only riding your hoverboard on smooth and flat surfaces.

 If you’ve reached or exceeded the maximum speed, your hoverboard isn’t very safe, which is probably why it’s beeping.
 The machine is warning you of exceeding the maximum speed.

 If you’re riding faster than the maximum, the unit will begin to slow down, and it will beep to warn you that you’re riding too fast.